 Extend Lists the MDG Technologies currently active in your model - such as ArcGIS and NEIM (4.0) - and for each one provides links to the facilities for working with those technologies within Enterprise Architect.
-Execute Provides a wide range of options that help you to: Perform Execution Analysis on your model - building and running the Analyzer scripts • Open the Record & Analyze, Profiler, Debugger and/or Testpoints dialogs for monitoring the execution of your modeled application • Set up and perform simulations of the execution of your application • Control the progress of a simulation Access various windows that display specific aspects of debugging an application • Control the progress of a debug • Set up and run recording of the execution of an application • Display the dialogs to prepare to profile the execution of an application Create and edit code from the model Guidebook Provides links to the library of Enterprise Architect User Guides in PDF format.
+Execute Provides a wide range of options that help you to: Perform Execution Analysis on your model - building and running the Analyzer scripts Open the Record & Analyze, Profiler, Debugger and/or Testpoints dialogs for monitoring the execution of your modeled application Set up and perform simulations of the execution of your application Control the progress of a simulation Access various windows that display specific aspects of debugging an application Control the progress of a debug Set up and run recording of the execution of an application Display the dialogs to prepare to profile the execution of an application Create and edit code from the model Guidebook Provides links to the library of Enterprise Architect User Guides in PDF format.
 The Portal initially displays with ten categories of document, each of which can be expanded to a list of the PDF documents in that category.
 Learning Provides links to either the web version of the Enterprise Architect User Guide , or the locally-installed Help if you have downloaded that.
 The Portal also provides links to a number of useful web pages on the Sparx Systems website, such as the Resources, Tutorials, Webinars and Video Demos pages.
+Show Toolbar Not actually a Portal but a list of the 'floating' Toolbars that you can also anchor to the Toolbar ribbon above the work area.
+Toolbars that are currently active are marked with a tick.
+Click on the unmarked name of a hidden Toolbar to expose it either floating or anchored, and click on a ticked Toolbar name to hide that Toolbar.